 Interpretive nature trails

-Interpretive nature trail "Geologensteig / Sentiero dei geologi"
+Interpretive nature trail "Geology-Trail"

 The path begins at Bad Ratzes / Bagni di Razzes and takes you to Prossliner Schwaige / malga Prossliner and from there to Schlernbödelehütte refuge and then back to the starting point.
 During the hike, you’ll have the opportunity to see the various geological strata close up and gain an understanding of how the Dolomites were formed.
-The nature park brochure contains a detailed description of the trail and its ten stations.

 Trail length: 9,5 km